If your questions are not answered below, please feel free to contact us:

 What is the difference between a Master of Science (M.S.) degree and a Master of Engineering (M.Eng.) degree?Click to Open

-The M.S. is a research degree requiring a thesis.
-The M.Eng. is a professional degree, aimed at preparing students for engineering or engineering management careers in business, government, or industry.
+The M.S. is a two-year research degree requiring a thesis.
+The M.Eng. is a one-year professional degree requiring a hands-on projected aimed at preparing students for engineering or engineering management careers in business, government, or industry.

 How can I get a description of the courses included in the program?Click to Open

 Because of the flexible nature of the M.Eng. program, there is no set course list.
-M.Eng. students work with the Director of the M.Eng. program to tailor the coursework and design project to their individual interests and academic backgrounds.
+M.Eng. students are advised by the Associate Director of the M.Eng. program to tailor the coursework and design project to their individual interests and academic backgrounds.

 Should I contact Cornell faculty that I am interested in working with?Click to Open

-How long before I have to find an advisor?Click to Open
+How long before I have to find a project advisor?Click to Open

 Within the first two weeks after orientation is ideal.